Universal relation between $C_{T}$ and the CFT Weyl anomaly: Introduction

 In even spacetime dimensions, CFTs exhibit a trace (or Weyl or conformal) anomaly when coupled to a background metric~\cite{Capper:1974ic}.
-Although the classical theory is Weyl invariant, the quantum effective action acquires a non‑vanishing trace proportional to local curvature invariants.
+Although the classical theory is Weyl invariant, the quantum effective action acquires a non-vanishing trace proportional to local curvature invariants.
 The anomaly takes the schematic form~\cite{Deser:1993yx,Boulanger:2007st,Boulanger:2007ab}

-where the Euler density $E_d$ carries the type-A central charge $a$, the pointwise Weyl invariants $I_i$ carry the type-B central charges $c_i$, and $ttd$ stands for trivial anomalies or trivial total derivatives whose conformal primitives are local curvature invariants.
-The central charges, traditionally denoted $a$ and $c$ in four dimensions and by suitable generalizations in higher even dimensions, are intrinsic CFT data.
+where the Euler density $E_d$ carries the type-A central charge $a$, the pointwise Weyl invariants $I_i$ carry the type-B central charges $c_i$, and $\text{ttd}$ stands for trivial anomalies or trivial total derivatives whose conformal primitives are local curvature invariants.
+The central charges, traditionally denoted $a$ and $c$ in four dimensions, and by suitable generalizations in higher even dimensions, are intrinsic CFT data.